777MW/TwilightToggle-Background-Service/README.md

 ### 🌜 Twilight Toggle - Windows Background Service Edition 🌞

 # ℹ️ This is the Background Service-only edition of TwilightToggle.
-## For the full up-to-date TwilightToggle application, including a handbuilt Windows system tray implementation, please visit the following repository:
+## For the full up-to-date TwilightToggle application, including a full Windows system tray implementation, please visit the following repository:

 ### _here_